intel-analytics/BigDL-2.x/docs/docs/DockerUserGuide/index.md

 After connecting to the Jupyter Notebook in the browser, users can run multiple Analytics Zoo Jupyter Notebook examples.
 The example shown below is the “dogs-vs-cats”.

 #### Run Analytics Zoo example with Jupyter Notebook
+1. Click into the "dogs-vs-cats" folder:
 ![notebook2](notebook2.jpg)

+2. Open the notebook file:
 ![notebook3](notebook3.jpg)

+3. Start to run the "dogs-vs-cats" notebook:
 ![notebook4](notebook4.jpg)

+4. Run through the example and check the prediction:
 ![notebook5](notebook5.jpg)

 ### Create a new Analytics Zoo Jupyter Notebook example